terraform-google-modules/terraform-google-kubernetes-engine/hello-world/guide/How to deploy a hello world.md

 ![GKE-cluster1](image-6.png)
 ![GKE-cluster2](image-7.png)

-## deploy hello-world container to the cluster:
+## deploy hello-world container to a standard cluster:
 cd into the `hello-world` directory, do the following cmd's

 1. Build the Docker Image for the Application